How to clean your outdoor gear, according to experts | CNN Underscored

 Other telltale signs of gear in need of washing are potent odors, visible dirt and grime, or oils built up on the surface of the jacket, sleeping bag or clothing fabric.
 Haley Huggins, manager at Rainy Pass Repair, a Seattle-based outdoor gear and apparel repair shop, says visible oils and dirt on down jackets and sleeping bags will ultimately impact the performance of the goose or duck feathers inside.

-Standard use, as well as oil and dirt build-up on jacket, shell, sleeping bag and raincoat fabric impacts the hydrophobic performance by wearing away the gear’s durable water repellent (DWR) treatment.
-DWR treatment is often used on waterproof or water-resistant gear and even on some down filling, like DownTek.
+Standard use, as well as oil and dirt buildup on jacket, shell, sleeping bag and raincoat fabric, impacts the hydrophobic performance by wearing away the gear’s durable water repellent (DWR) treatment.
+DWR treatment is often used on waterproof or water-resistant gear and even on some down filling, such as DownTek.
 How long DWR-treated gear will repel water depends on the level of use.
 The more often you use your DWR gear, the more frequently you will need to reapply a waterproofing treatment.
 Additionally, repeated rubbing of a backpack on top of a shell jacket or down coat, or abrasion against a rocky surface or forest foliage, can also deteriorate a piece of gear’s DWR coating.

 “Specifically for waterproof gear, you would start to feel water coming in shoulders, where the rain would be hitting you,” says Huggins.
 “If you can feel that water is not rolling off or wicking away, or if it’s soaking into the fabric, then you know it’s time for a DWR treatment.”

-Lack of DWR or waterproofing treatment combined with a build-up of mud, sweat and dirt from the trail can turn into an even bigger recipe for disaster.
-“Dirt, by nature, attracts water — so if you have any patches of dirt or grime around the high touch areas of your jacket, you will automatically attract more water,” says McClean.
+Lack of DWR or waterproofing treatment combined with a buildup of mud, sweat and dirt from the trail can turn into an even bigger recipe for disaster.
+“Dirt, by nature, attracts water — so if you have any patches of dirt or grime around the high-touch areas of your jacket, you will automatically attract more water,” says McLean.

 McLean recommends trying a simple at-home water repellency test to see if it’s time to re-treat your DWR-coated gear.
 “You can test the water repellency of your jacket at home with a simple test: Spray a little bit of water on your jacket using a spray bottle,” she says.
 “If it starts to soak in or spread on the front of your coat, it’s time to re-waterproof.
 If the water beads on the surface of your jacket, then the waterproofing on your jacket is fine for a while longer.”